Entanglement Monotones from Complementarity Relations

 \begin{proof} Since the measures $P(\rho_A)$ and $C(\rho_A)$ satisfy the criteria established in Refs. \cite{Durr, Englert}, then they are convex functions, what implies that $E_f := \alpha - P(\rho_A) - C(\rho_A) = f(\rho_A)$ is a concave function.
 Now, let $\ket{\Psi} \in \mathcal{H}_A \otimes \mathcal{H}_B$ be a purification of $\rho_A$, i.e., $\rho_A = \Tr_B \ket{\Psi}\bra{\Psi}$.
 Using the Schmidt decomposition $\ket{\Psi} = \sum_k \sqrt{\lambda_k}\ket{\phi_k}_A \otimes \ket{\psi_k}_B$, we can write $\rho_A = \sum_k \lambda_k \ketbra{\phi_k}$, which implies that $C(\rho_A) = 0$ and $P(\rho_A) \neq 0$.
 But $P(\rho_A)$ must be invariant under permutations of the states' indexes, which implies that $P(\rho_A)$ is invariant under the permutations of the components of the probability vectors $\vec{\lambda}=(\lambda_{0},\cdots,\lambda_{d-1})$, and therefore $E_f = f(\rho_A)$ is invariant under the permutations of the components of $\vec{\lambda}$. \end{proof}

 An equivalent but normalized definition of Eq. (\ref{eq:entmon_}) is given by $E_f:= 1 - \frac{1}{\alpha}(P(\rho_A) + C(\rho_A))$.
-From Eq. (\ref{eq:entmon_}), it's straightforward to see that all states that maximize $E_f$ has the same form, i.e., these states are those in which the reduced states satisfy $P(\rho_A) + C(\rho_A) = 0$.
-From the criteria in appendix \ref{sec:appe}, it is easy to see that these reduced states are the ones that are maximally mixed.
+From Eq. (\ref{eq:entmon_}), it is straightforward to see that all states that maximize $E_f$ has the same form, i.e., these states are those in which the reduced states satisfy $P(\rho_A) + C(\rho_A) = 0$.
+From the criteria in Appendix \ref{sec:appe}, it is easy to see that these reduced states are the ones that are maximally mixed.
+Now, it is worth emphasizing that, to define an entanglement monotone, we have to consider the complementarity relation restricted to the Schmidt coefficients for the symmetric function, defined by Eq. (\ref{eq:entmon_}), to be able to be lifted to an unitarily invariant function according to Ref. \cite{Zhu}, as discussed before.

-To exemplify the power of this theorem, let's consider the following incomplete complementarity relations derived in Ref. \cite{Maziero} by exploring the properties of the density matrix that describes the state of the subsystem A:
+To exemplify the power of this theorem, let us consider the following incomplete complementarity relations derived in Ref. \cite{Maziero} by exploring the properties of the density matrix that describes the state of the subsystem A:

 The quantum coherence/visibility measures appearing in these relations are